 Tanzania obtains much of its gem wealth from a geological feature known as the Mozambique Orogenic Belt, which contains one of the richest gem loads on earth.
 The Belt runs in a north-south direction through the eastern part of the country and it is up to 300 kilometers wide in places.
 The rocks in this mountain belt have undergone significant tectonism and metamorphism, which has created a multitude of gemstones, including sapphires.The majority of the sapphires from Tanzania are found in three locales: the Umba River Valley in the north, and Tunduru and Songea in the south.

 The gem gravel of the Umba River Valley has been a major source of fancy sapphires for at least half a century.
 The area yields sapphires in all colors of the rainbow, including highly valued padparadscha and rare color-change sapphires.
-The finds are usually facetable grade and some of the stones are sizeable.
+The finds are usually face-table grade and some of the stones are sizable.

 Songea, the most productive sapphire mining region in Tanzania, has been worked since the mid 1990s.
 Most of the stones tend to be blue.
 A majority of the finds go to Thailand for treatment before they reach the market.
 Although two mechanized mining companies have been working the area in recent years, most of the mining activity is small scale.
 Although sapphire production levels have varied over the years, Tanzania is considered to have tremendous future potential.
 The Tanzanian government is actively involved in building a sustainable future for its promising gemstone industry.